shoaibf/boilerplate-typescript-node-express/readme.md

 ### Folders

-- `controllers` - Contains all the application controller
+- `src/controllers` - Contains all the application controller
-- `routes` - Contains all the the route definitions for our API
+- `src/routes` - Contains all the the route definitions for our API

 Run the project in development mode